Gardener cultivates the soil

 Manor house Upton Grey

-What can’t we easily reproduce about Gertrude Jekyll’s teachings?
-For example, the size of the flowerbeds you mention is rarely feasible today for modern gardens.
+The size of the flowerbeds you are talking about is rarely feasible today for modern gardens.
 We need to rethink the reasoning.
 The soil in which he planted these exciting and enormous flowerbeds was first treated every year to a depth of 1/1.5 m. this type of approach is not feasible today due to both costs and water availability and climate change.

 One of the important teachings, however, is to put an odd number of neighboring specimens per species, not just one per species, so that you have a nice view of flowers of that type.